 ‘Well yes, no need to go into that.
 But I was at the house, I observed but from a distance.
 So yes, Miles, I lied, I was there, as you say, early afternoon.’

 ‘And Chloe lied to cover you.
 Question is – why admit it now?’

 ‘Let me explain something to you, Miles, about myself.
 I always work on the basis that the truth is best to tell, not from any moral superiority but because lies become webs.
 Some lies need to be told now and then, in certain situations, but as far as possible, when it’s possible to tell the truth, I always do.
 It’s easier in the long run and you don’t need a perfect memory.’

 ‘I do the same.’

-By the way, we’re near the house now, shall we stop here a minute or two?
-If I asked you to, would you kiss me … on the cheek?’
+By the way, we’re near the house now, shall we stop here a minute?
+If I asked you to, would you kiss me?’

 ‘Don’t do it.
-It’s not that I don’t want but I need Chloe’s friendship more, if you see what I mean.’
+It’s not that I don’t want but I need Chloe’s friendship more at this moment, if you see what I mean.’

 ‘And the bankruptcy?
 I don’t think you finished about that, I think something changed, yes?’